Abd002/CPP/README.md

 - const member function`int getId() const;` guarantees not to modify the object
 - **deep copy** : creating a new object and allocating new memory for it
 - **shallow copy** : only copies the pointer, both objects share the same memory
+- use structs when u need
+  1. simple data container.
+  2. Direct access to all members is acceptable.
+Less secure (direct modification)
 - ## **copy constructor**
   syntax : `DynamicMatrix::DynamicMatrix(const DynamicMatrix &other)`
 - ## **assignment operator**

   - syntax : `DynamicMatrix& operator=(const DynamicMatrix &other);`
   - `DynamicMatrix&` : commonly used in assignment operators to support chained assignments. ex. a = b = c ;